 Life Insurance for Yuba City, CA and the Yuba-Sutter Region

-Oakview Insurance Services, Inc. provides personal life insurance for individuals and families throughout Yuba City, Marysville, and the greater Yuba-Sutter region.
-As an independent broker with access to a broad portfolio of A-rated life insurance carriers including AIG, American National, John Hancock, Transamerica, Banner Life, Assurity, Guardian, Voya, Lincoln Financial Group, Protective, and Principal Life, we find the right combination of coverage, cost, and policy structure for your specific situation.
+Oakview Insurance Services, Inc. is an independent life insurance broker serving individuals and families throughout Yuba City, Marysville, and the greater Yuba-Sutter region.
+As an independent broker we work with AIG, American National, John Hancock, Transamerica, Banner Life, Assurity, Guardian, Voya, Lincoln Financial Group, Protective, and Principal Life, 11 A-rated carriers, and we find the right policy for your age, health profile, and financial picture, not the one that happens to pay us the most.

-With over 777 verified 5-star Google reviews, Oakview is the most reviewed independent insurance agency in the Yuba-Sutter region.
+807+ verified 5-star Google reviews.
+Voted Best Agency in Yuba-Sutter-Colusa multiple years.
 Call (530) 674-5054 or start a quote online.
 For a full overview of our personal insurance offerings, visit our Personal Insurance page.

 Why Life Insurance Matters for Yuba-Sutter Families

-Life insurance exists to protect the people who depend on your income if you are no longer there to provide it.
+Life insurance exists to protect the people who depend on your income when you are no longer there to provide it.
 For most Yuba-Sutter families, the questions worth asking honestly are straightforward:

 - If you died tomorrow, could your family maintain their current lifestyle on one income or no income?

-- Could your spouse pay the mortgage, cover childcare, and maintain savings without your income?
+- Could your spouse pay the mortgage, cover childcare, and maintain savings without your earnings?

 - Could your children attend college without the income you planned to contribute?